Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Ensemble Results of Multiple FSAs}

 Generally, ensemble of multiple classifiers will improve the classification performance~\cite{zhou2012ensemble}.
 In this section, we will show the ensemble accuracy results with the increasing of number of clusters of the learned FSA.
 We focus on MGU since its learned FSA outperforms others from the previous experiment results.
 We train five MGUs with different initializations of parameters.
-After we got the corresponding FSAs, we give the final output using majority voting, i.e., only when 3 out of 5 FSAs vote for positive, the output will be positive.
+After we got the corresponding FSAs, we give the final output by majority voting, e.g., only when 3 out of 5 FSAs vote for positive, the output will be positive.
 The results are shown in Figure~\ref{figure:ensemble}.
 We can see that in both tasks, ensemble of multiple FSAs does improve classification performance.
 It shows that the ensemble of learned multiple structures will lead to better classification in our tasks.
 We further observe that on the more complex ``000" task, the improvement is much larger than that on the easier task ``0110".
 We conjecture that ensemble of multiple FSAs is more suitable for complex tasks and will continue to use this strategy in more complex real tasks.
+We also provide the classification results of the original RNNs exhibited by black dot lines.
+As can be seen from Figure~\ref{figure:ensemble}, the performance of FSA is usually worse than the original RNN.
+This is because for better illustrating, we discard some less frequent transitions to obtain a deterministic FSA in which FSA only transits to a deterministic state when receiving an input.
+This operation will lose some information and thus makes FSA perform worse than the original RNNs.
+Nevertheless, what we care about is the consistency between RNN and its learned FSA.
+Figure~\ref{figure:vRNN} and Table~\ref{table:accuracy of real vRNN} have validated this point.
+In this way, FSA has a chance to substitute its RNN in applications that need trust.
+This will be discussed in the next subsection.
+We also provide the performance of the original RNNs in Figure~\ref{figure:vRNN}, Table~\ref{table:accuracy of real} and Table~\ref{table:accuracy of real vRNN} for complete comparison.
+In order to avoid duplication, we will not elaborate this comparison in the following.